MolEvolEpid/hypermut3/README.md

 git clone https://github.com/MolEvolEpid/hypermut3
 ```

-The `hypermut_env.yaml` file can be used to create a conda environment with the (very minimal) requried dependencies, if desired.
+The `hypermut_env.yaml` file can be used to create a conda environment with the (very minimal) required dependencies, if desired.
 First, install [conda](https://github.com/conda-forge/miniforge).
 Then, run the following command from the `hypermut` directory:

 ```
 mamba env create -f hypermut_env.yaml